GUIDELINES FOR SUBSIDIARY JUDGES

 Mentor – It is always best to befriend another fellow judge that you feel comfortable with and look up to him/her as your mentor to assist you with any queries or concerns that you may have during your period of assessments.

 Dress Code – Always be smart/smart casual and wear the B.S. tie and badge with pride when possible.
-B.S. ties can be obtained from Grant at the B.S.
+B.S. ties can be obtained from Jason at the B.S.
 Office.

 Finally, when you have completed your nine assessments you must apply in writing to the BS Office well before the 1st September if you wish to take the Final Test (Judges’ Panel Condition B.8.d., page 12).
 Good luck and enjoy your assessments this year.